s3yonsei/rewind_serverless/README.md

 It incorporates a kernel-level memory snapshot management system, which significantly lowers memory usage and accelerates the rewind process.
 Furthermore, REWIND has user-level file snapshot management schemes for container filesystem.
 REWIND also optimizes runtime by reusing memory regions and leveraging the temporal locality of function executions, enhancing performance while maintaining strict data isolation between requests.
-The REWIND is implemented on OpenWhisk and Linux.
+REWIND is implemented on OpenWhisk and Linux.

 ## Related Paper